ggwzrd/threejs-galaxy/README.md

 I decided to make a module out of this since everyone should be able to generate their own galaxies and the creative possibilities are infinite. 👨‍🚀

+Check a few example that I have created on [wzrd.mk/galaxy](https://wzrd.mk/galaxy)

 > I do not provide the textures of the particles and stars to ensure that all galaxies are unique.
 You can find a basic example in [/assets](./assets/particle-example.png)

 - [threejs-galaxy](#threejs-galaxy)